🧡 Skip to main content🔍 Skip to search

 Troubleshooting?

-While it is possible to specify that folder using command line parameter for each command, it might be easier to just specify one folder as default for them all.
-Add Change Current Folder Action and choose folder which will be considered as default for all subsequent Actions.
-In this example we will use the C:\PING\ folder.
+While it is possible to specify that folder using a command line parameter for each command, it might be easier to just specify one folder as the default for them all.
+Add the Change Current Folder Action and choose a folder which will be considered as the default for all subsequent Actions.
+In this example, we will use the C:\PING\ folder.

 Change Current Folder · C:\PING